 The organ was made by Parsons of London, and given by Pugin's friend and business partner, John Hardman.
 In 1872 it was moved to its present position and enlarged by the generosity of the Oscotian Society (founded in 1863).
 In 1963, Nicholson and Co of Worcester carried out a radical rebuilding, which kept the casing and style of the original 1837 organ with the advantages of a modern console and action.

 This lifesize alabaster statue of Sedes Sapientiae (Our Lady, Seat of Wisdom), which sits in the Weedall Chantry, was bought for the college in 1862 by James Spencer Northcote.
 The designer was John Hardman Powell, Pugin's son in law and assistant.
 The Gothic niches in the pedestal base contain carvings of the Old Testament women who prefigured the Virgin Mary.
-Covering part of the wall behind the Sedes Sapientiae is a collection of commemorative brasses.
+Covering part of the wall behind the statue is a collection of commemorative brasses.
 Between 1868 and the 1920s, brasses were added to it in memory of eminent Oscotians and members of staff, and some who died in the college.
-One further one has been added in memory of Andrew Robinson, a student who died of cancer in 2001.
+A few have been added more recently, in memory of Andrew Robinson (2001) and Fr Ben Grist (2012), seminarians who died during their studies.
 The most ancient and beautiful image of the Virgin Mary in the chapel can be seen above the door.
 Acquired by Pugin, it is Flemish fifteenth century workmanship in a graceful and delicate style.
 Under the title of Maria Lactans, this is a statue expressive of the Motherhood of Mary and the humanity of Christ.

 The College Museum